-You will have 110 minutes to complete each of these exams.
-Exams will be proctored, so you should schedule your exams a week or two in advance.
+There is one proctored exam for this course, The Final Exam is cumulative and available Week 8: Thursday at 8:00 am to Sunday at 11:59 pm.
+You will have 110 minutes to complete the exam.
+You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet and a scratch piece of paper which MUST be destroyed at the end of the exam.
+You should schedule your proctor a week or two in advance.
 There is generally a small fee associated with exam proctoring.
 For more information see http://ecampus.oregonstate.edu/services/proctoring/,